What is a growth partner?

 o Any growth or additional problems that you see.

-Do I need to have an advocate?
+Do I need to have a growth partner?

-How do I obtain an advocate?
+How do I obtain a growth partner?

 - It’s recommended that the person be of the same sex as the counselee.